mystoragebox/Folder_Structure/Music_Folder.md

 * Track Title
 * Artist
-* Album Artist `This has the folder name ie: Hilltop Hoods, Soundtracks etc. This is so you can sort by album-artist in your software of choice.`
+* Album Artist `This has the folder name ie: Hilltop Hats, Soundtracks etc. This is so you can sort by album-artist in your software of choice.`
 * Album
 * Year
 * Track `track number`